For People With Chronic Fatigue Syndrome, More Exercise Isn't Better

 "I did exactly what the CDC told me," says Julie Rehmeyer, a science journalist in Santa Fe, N.M., who wrote a book about her experience with ME/CFS.
 "I started with a low level of exercise and built up slowly.
 But if I pushed when I wasn't feeling very good, I found that I would lose the entire next day.
 I wouldn't be able to walk, get of bed — even move."

 This past summer, the agency removed the last remnants of the two controversial recommendations.
-In particular, the agency no longer lists cognitive behavioral therapy as management tool for ME/CFS.
+In particular, the agency no longer lists cognitive behavioral therapy as a management tool for ME/CFS.
 And it removed the phrase "graded exercise," which to many doctors in the field referred to the controversial strategy promoted by the NHS in England.

 "We had heard from patients that doctors were using this [guideline] as an excuse to tell patients, 'you must do more and more exercise,' and that's not what it was intended to reflect," says CDC spokesperson Jennifer McQuiston.
 "We do not want to cause harm."